openmrs/openmrs-book-developer-manual/en/Community/workingCooperatively.md

 ### Communicate Publicly &amp; Productively

 In an open source project, all decisions happen in public.
-This means you should avoid private conversations such as instant messages, phone calls, and face-to-face meetings -- particularly when brainstorming or making decisions about software design.
-We have many different public tools available for our community to support these conversations, and those tools are described in detail elsewhere in this book.
+This means you should avoid private conversations such as instant messages, phone calls, and face-to-face meetings -- particularly when brainstorming or making decisions about community software design.
+We have many different public tools available for our community to support these conversations and those tools are described in detail elsewhere in this book.
 Ensuring that decisions are made in public venues maximizes participation and exposes those decisions to as many brilliant minds as possible.
 Try not to make decisions in private, or you might miss out on interesting ideas.

 Because we're a large project, much written communication gets generated every day for other developers to read.
 To help, try to do your part in maintaining a high signal-to-noise ratio on mailing lists or other communication tools.
 Think before you post a message, and make sure what you're writing adds value to the conversation.
 Responses like "me too!" or "+1" are rarely productive.